michael-lazar/mailcap_fix/README.rst

 Example
 -------

-Consider a mailcap file that contains only the following two lines
+Consider a mailcap file that contains the following two lines

 ::